AMS Jobs / Fellowships / Conferences / Calls for Papers Bulletin Boards

 This version of the list has the advantage of being advertising-free.

 This list is hosted via Google.
 It has e-mail options similar to (1) above, with the advantage of an easily searchable web-based archive.
 It includes Google's standard advertising.
 To subscribe or view the archives, see the Google Groups Musicology-Announce-2 page.

 This list is hosted via Yahoo.
 It has e-mail options as 1 and 2 above, and an easily searchable web-based archive.
 It includes Yahoo's standard advertising.
 To subscribe or view the archives (which date from 4/25/2001), See the Yahoo Groups Musicology-Announce page.

 For a bulletin board that focuses on conferences in musicology (chronological order), see the Music Conferences page maintained by J.P.E.
 Harper-Scott.

 For a listing of ongoing grants and fellowships, see the AMS Ongoing Grants and Fellowships page.

 Size of posts: Posts should be clear and short, directing interested readers to a web site for fuller information wherever possible.
-Posts longer than three hundred words are subject to editing or rejection.
+Posts longer than three hundred words (JOURNAL CONTENTS posts excepted) are subject to editing or rejection.
 Posts with nonfunctioning URL references will be rejected.
 (Rationale: readers tend to avoid longer posts, web sites work well for details, and short posts save bandwidth.)

 Repetition of information: "Reminder" posts may be submitted no more than once for any given announcement.
 Reminder posts will be fewer than fifty words and will refer interested readers to a web site and the original AMS-Announce post.
 Reminder posts may be submitted six or more weeks after the date of the original post.
 (Rationale: list readers tire of repetition and the purpose of the list is undermined if too much repetition occurs.)